 The School policy is to remain open unless there are extreme weather conditions.
 The School of Nursing believes students are capable of assessing the weather conditions in their area.
 If a student feels he/she is unable to travel safely or their arrival will be delayed, they MUST notify the Course Coordinator or instructor before the responsibility begins.
-When the student is going to be late or absent on a clinical day, the student MUST notify their clinical instructor no later than 6:00 AM.
+When the student is going to be late or absent on a clinical day, the student MUST notify their clinical instructor no later than 6:00 AM and/or one hour before the assigned clinical experience.